-In brief: I’m a multi- media journalist based in Glasgow developing content across newspapers, radio, and occasionally online and TV.
+In brief: I’m a multi-media journalist based in Glasgow developing content across newspapers, radio, online and occasionally TV.
 My specialism is the outdoors and environment, including land reform, invasive species, rewilding, outdoor activities and the outdoors movement.

 More about me

-My specialist area is broadly the outdoors and environment and my journalism is informed by 40-odd years of interest in such issues and a decade of being involved in and writing about them in Scotland.
+My specialist area is broadly the outdoors and environment and my journalism is informed by 40-odd years of interest in such issues and 14 years of being involved in and writing about them in Scotland.

-Most of my work in this area is long-form, in print and radio.
-Topics covered in recent years include deer management, red squirrel protection, invasive rhododendrons, salmon farms, basking sharks, Lyme disease, estate management, national parks, community land buyouts, marine pollution, footpath maintenance, the management of Ben Nevis, cycling, climbing, the outdoors movement of the 1930s, and outdoor education.
+Topics covered in recent years include deer management, red squirrel protection, invasive rhododendrons, salmon farms, basking sharks, Lyme disease, estate management, national parks, community land buyouts, marine pollution, footpath maintenance, the management of Ben Nevis, grouse shooting, renewable energy, tourism, cycling, climbing, the outdoors movement of the 1930s, and outdoor education.

 My volunteer work in a food bank led to a regular Herald Online blog and an hour-long documentary on the topic on BBC Scotland TV, and I have also written about the Men’s Shed movement.

-I regularly work is as a sub-editor and a radio producer mainly for the Herald and Times group in Glasgow and BBC Radio Scotland, where my expertise in my specialist subjects brings added value to my work.
-I occasionally do news reporting for Scottish media on related topics, and guest on the radio talking about outdoor, family and social issues.
+I have worked as a sub-editor and a radio producer mainly for the Herald and Times group in Glasgow and BBC Radio Scotland, where my expertise in my specialist subjects brings added value to my work.
+I now primarily produce news and features for Scottish and UK media on my specialist subjects, including BBC Radio 4 and Radio Scotland, The Herald, The Ferret website, the Sunday Post, BBC Countryfile magazine, and lots more, including some international radio such as Deutsche Welle and CBC.
+I also produce and edit content for a range of third-sector organisations.

-Since then I have subbed and written, produced two radio programmes, worked as a freelance radio news producer, researched and developed two TV programmes seen on BBC Scotland, and undertaken other projects such as helping write and edit a guide to sustainable development for community groups.
+Since then I have subbed and written, produced two radio documentaries, worked as a freelance radio news producer, researched and developed TV programmes seen on BBC Scotland, and undertaken other projects such as helping write and edit a guide to sustainable development for community groups.